pilsprog/skyport-logic/docs/GAME.md

 Range at level 1: 2 tiles
 Range at level 2: 3 tiles
 Range at level 3: 4 tiles
-See range-mortar.png for a visualization.
+See the following image for a visualization:
 ![range of the mortar](./range-mortar.png)

 LASER